Link copied to your clipboard

 As you get your home market ready, put your time, energy, and money into the following:

+Consider staging your home to highlight its best features.
 Staging refers to dressing up your home to make it more appealing to buyers, and it's an important part of preparing a house for sale.
 It can help them envision their life in the space and encourage them to make an offer.
-A successful staged home starts with a deep clean and declutter.
-Once your home is tidy, it's a good idea to remove all family photos and keepsakes to depersonalize the space.

-You'll also want to walk through your home to determine what needs refreshing.
-Maybe your dining room could use a fresh coat of paint.
-Or perhaps your kitchen could appear more welcoming with a vase of fresh flowers.
+You'll want to walk through your home to determine what needs refreshing.
 If you don't have the time to stage your home or would like guidance, consider a professional home stager.

 Curb appeal

 Curb appeal is the way your home looks from the street or curb.
-It would be best to try and make your home look polished and well-maintained.
 Since you never get a second chance to make a first impression, curb appeal is particularly important during the selling process.
+Exterior home maintenance is just as crucial as interior upkeep and staging.

-To boost your curb appeal, paint the exterior and doors, add exterior light fixtures, refresh your landscaping, and upgrade the mailbox.
+To boost your curb appeal, add exterior light fixtures, refresh your landscaping, or consider replacing a worn-out mailbox.
 Also, if you have a deck or patio, it's never a bad idea to stage furniture, such as a few rocking chairs and potted plants.

 sellinga-house